softchris/azure-book/azure-functions.md

  ![](/assets/Screen Shot 2019-03-24 at 01.53.19.png)

 Ok great we have a default page, now what?
 Well it's time to add a function to our Function app.

+## Decide on authoring

 ## Creating a Function, for your Function app
 When adding your first function, you are presented with the Quickstart screen.

 This screen allows you to choose a trigger type (HTTP, Timer, or Data) and programming language (C#, JavaScript, F# or Java).
 Then, based on your selections, Azure will generate the function code and configuration for you with some sample code provided to display out the input data received in the log

 Example of templates to choose from: